ionic-team/capacitor-docs/versioned_docs/version-v5/main/basics/workflow.md

 Capacitor does not have a `build` or `compile` command, nor will there ever be one.
 After `sync`, you are encouraged to open your target platform's IDE: Xcode for iOS or Android Studio for Android, for compiling your native app.

 To compile your app in a terminal or in CI environments, you can use `gradle` or `xcodebuild` directly.
-We also  suggest using tools such as [Fastlane](https://fastlane.tools) or a cloud build tool [Appflow](https://useappflow.com) to automate these processes for you.
+We also suggest using tools such as [Fastlane](https://fastlane.tools) or a cloud build tool like [Appflow](https://ionic.io/appflow) to automate these processes for you.
 While every application is different, we have an example of a general release process for Capacitor projects.
 Go and read our publishing guides for [iOS](/docs/ios/deploying-to-app-store) and [Android](/docs/android/deploying-to-google-play) for more info on how to deploy to the Apple App Store or the Google Play Store.

 ## Updating Capacitor